-We leveraged on efforts with the Supplying farms by introducing new product with preferential incomes.
+We leveraged on efforts with the Supplying farms by introducing new product with preferential pricing (BEKHERO) for those on low incomes.
+Read: BEKHERO--WHOLESOME GOOD.

-Read: BEKHERO-- WHOLESOME GOOD.

 We strengthen our industry through collaboration, transfer of expertise and knowledge, and leading change on national level to maintain a resilient dairy production for all industry's stakeholders.